fbpx

 • Ability to obtain and maintain a valid, unrestricted New Mexico driver’s license.

-• Ability to successfully complete Department of Energy (DOE) Basic Security Police Officer Course or TRF 100 and site-specific training programs including weapon certifications.
+• Ability to successfully complete a DOE Basic Security Police Officer (BSPOT) or Tactical Response Force 1 (TRF-100) course and site-specific training programs.

-• Military, security or law enforcement experience considered a plus.
+• Military, security or law enforcement experience is considered a plus.

 BENEFITS